vikashgithub23/getting-started-gitaction/README.md

 We want to write document and learn

 1. what is pull request
-2. how docker desktop cn be installed.
+2. how docker desktop can be installed.